 "Craic" is an Irish word of broad ideomatic use in Irish English.

-"How was the craic" inquires about a specific occasion.
+"How was the craic" inquires about a social experience.

 "The craic was 90" is the superlative, apparently.
 There's a song about it.
 Nobody knows what it means.